geeta-m-desai/LendingClubCaseStudy/README.md

     - Identify the risky loan applicants, then such loans can be reduced thereby cutting down the amount of credit loss.
     - Identification of such applicants using EDA is the aim of this case study.
 - What is the background of your project?
+    - Python is used for EDA.
+JupyterNotebook is used as editor adn IPythn NoteBook is checked in as souce code.
 - What is the business probem that your project is trying to solve?
     - Lending loans to ‘risky’ applicants is the largest source of financial loss (called credit loss).
     - In other words, borrowers who default cause the largest amount of loss to the lenders.